sitting-duck/stuff/ai/tensorflow/build_tensorflow_1.14_source_for_Windows/README.md

 I am using Qt Creator for my C++ project code and it looks like this:
 ![Right click and select go to symbol definition](find_symbol_in_editor.png)

-This will take you into somewhere in the actual tensorflow source code.
-In front of the function definition or the class definition that caused the missing symbol error put the macro ``TF_EXPORT``, at the top of that same file, before any other includes put ``#include "tensorflow/core/platform/macros.h"``
+This will take you into somewhere in the actual tensorflow source code. (in this case tensorflow-master\tensorflow\core\public\session.h) In front of the function definition or the class definition that caused the missing symbol error put the macro ``TF_EXPORT``, at the top of that same file, before any other includes put ``#include "tensorflow/core/platform/macros.h"``

 ![add TF_EXPORT to symbol](add_tf_export_to_symbol.png)
 ![add_path_to_macros](add_path_to_macros.png)